I WRITE SO YOU DON'T HAVE TO!

 My first tax-paying job was as a bagger at a unionized grocery store, which meant I quickly made more than minimum wage, had paid vacation and company health insurance at 16 years young.
 In college, I landed a retail job and a sales assistant job, both of which would be useful later when I needed a business-professional wardrobe and some experience to reference during job interviews in the 'real world.'

 Those interviews led me to take some really awesome, lucrative post-college opportunities.
-It was after my first sales job that I realized that my goal of getting into marketing would be on the back burner for a bit.
-Sales had a way of luring me in, with its flashy hotels and luxury trips.
-So, I went on to sell butt wipes, search engine optimization (SEO) services and IBM/Lenovo computers for a longer time than I'd planned.
+After my first sales job, I realized that my goal of getting into marketing would be on the back burner for a bit.
+Professional sales had a way of luring me in, with its flashy hotels and luxury trips.
+So, I went on to sell patient cleansing products, search engine optimization (SEO) services and IBM/Lenovo computers for a longer time than I'd planned.

 The real question was, how soon can I get out of high heels and into some sweatpants?

-It was at my first agency (where jeans were allowed and encouraged, a step in the right direction) that I wrote my first blog.
+It was at my first agency (where jeans were allowed and encouraged, a step in the right direction) that I wrote my first blog (2012).
 I immediately knew what had been missing ALL OF THIS TIME.
 Writing sales proposals and PowerPoint presentations just wasn't the same.
 Connecting with people via words and creativity, wow, this was IT.
 It was love at first blog and I knew there was no going back so I forged ahead to explore every kind of copywriting I could: social media marketing, SEO-friendly web copy, newspaper ads, radio scripts, brochures, year-end reports and so on.